uli28/ng-dev/demos/09-securing-publishing/securing-ui/src/assets/markdown/firebase.md

   };
   ```

-- Examine `firebase-auth.service.ts` and its usage in `register.component.ts` and `login.component.ts`
+- Examine `firebase-auth.service.ts` and its usage in `register.component.ts` and `login.component.ts`.